 Trading is all about making profitable trades, but it is also how well you cope with losing trades and how you bounce back after a significant trading loss.
 No one wants to talk about losing trades because most of the time that’s very uncomfortable.
 However, losing trades can be a good thing because it can teach you what not to do if you want to succeed in this business.

 I’ not going to talk about those smaller trades I’ve lost when I’ve burned out accounts while I was still learning, but I want to focus on those trades that had a bigger emotional impact.
-When you’re an experienced trader you will still face big losses they can leave a mark on your psyche.
-This can change you for the better or for the worse.
+When you’re an experienced trader, you will still face big losses they can leave a mark on your psyche.
+This can change you for the better or, the worse.
 Here are three losing trades and what I’ve learned from them.

 Loss #1 – The AUD/USD Big Loss

-So, the big trading loss incurred on a long AUD/USD position taken at the beginning of 2018 when the Aussie was moving in a sustained uptrend and broke above the 2017 high.
+So, the significant trading loss incurred on a long AUD/USD position taken at the beginning of 2018 when the Aussie was moving in a sustained uptrend and broke above the high in 2017.

 I was so confident with this trade, and I forgot about following my trading plan and risk management strategy.
 What I’ve learned is that I’m a better trader to be making a mistake like that.
 When we making mistakes, the natural inclination is to blame it on other things rather to actually figure out what went wrong.